 Day Four Matamata to Lake Taupo

 1 hours 45mins

-From Matamata we drove to Lake Taupo which is New Zealand's largest lake created by a volcanic explosion over two thousand years ago.
-The road follows the edge of the lake for miles with a multitude of places to pull over and explore.
+From Matamata we drove to Lake Taupo which is New Zealand's largest lake.
+Created by a volcanic explosion over two thousand years ago, the road follows the edge of the lake for miles with a multitude of places to pull over and explore.
 Taupo itself is a quaint town with wonderful restaurants and fun shopping.
 There is even a McDonalds that has an old plane set up with tables to eat at – the kids thought that was pretty neat but there was no McDonalds consumption on this holiday.
-Most of the time we stayed in Top 10 Holiday Parks and these parks have everything – hot showers and the coolest communal kitchens where you meet the world!
-Here is a pic of Brian cooking in one!
+Most of the time we stayed in Top 10 Holiday Parks - these parks have everything; hot showers and the coolest communal kitchens where you meet the world!

 Day Five + Six + Seven Lake Taupo to Rangitikei